cole-lilyswomenshealth/lilys/security.md

 ---

 *This audit report should be treated as confidential and shared only with authorized personnel.
-The major security vulnerabilities have been resolved, with remaining issues being lower priority systemic improvements.*
+The major security vulnerabilities have been resolved, with remaining issues being lower priority systemic improvements.*i